Virtual classroom guide

 To reduce the risk of technical glitches, run a diagnostic and microphone test before your first virtual classroom meeting.

-1. Diagnostic testing
+1. Microphone testing

 Why?